Why choose a Mercedes shuttle for a mobile office

 Connectivity: 4G/5G routers and interior Wi-Fi

-Use a dedicated 4G/5G router with dual-SIM failover and an external high-gain antenna for the most reliable on-the-road internet.
-For critical conferencing, consider bonded cellular services or a satellite backup.
+Use a dedicated 4G/5G router with dual-SIM failover and an outside high-gain antenna for the most steady on-the-road internet.
+For important video calls, consider bonded cellular services or a satellite backup.
 Provide interior mesh Wi-Fi so devices move around the van without dropping connections.

 AV and conferencing

-Integrate monitors on secure VESA mounts, a quality conference speakerphone or soundbar, and an HD webcam.
-Keep cabling tidy in raceways and label power runs so the setup looks professional and is easy to maintain.
+Add screens on secure VESA mounts, a good meeting speakerphone or soundbar, and an HD webcam.
+Keep cabling tidy in channels and label power runs so the setup looks expert and is easy to maintain.

 Privacy, comfort, and acoustic treatments